ucdavis/insecure/content/posts/setting-up-openbsd64.md

 cd /usr
 cvs -qd anoncvs@anoncvs1.usa.openbsd.org:/cvs checkout -rOPENBSD_6_4 -P src
 ```
-This is fetching from the mirror at Bend, Oregon, and will take awhile.
+This example is fetching from the mirror at Bend, Oregon, and will take awhile.
+Use the closest mirror.

 #### Build and install a new kernel